First-class facilities of the Titanic: Facilities

-As was standard at the time, the bulk of first-class bathroom facilities were shared.
+As was standard at the time, the bulk of First-Class bathroom facilities were shared.
 Communal lavatories with illuminated signage could be found along the passageways divided by gender.
 To use one of the communal baths, the passenger would need to make a reservation with their respective bedroom steward, who passed it along to a bath steward to execute.
 Because of the need to conserve limited fresh water supplies, baths were supplied with sea water; only the attached showers of the private bathrooms utilised fresh water.
 Bathtubs had their own folding wooden seats and were filled from below rather than from a tap above, to prevent steam and keep the noise down.
 The baths were sanitized by an attendant after every use.
 Titanic had an impressive ratio of private bathrooms to passengers, more than any other ship in 1912.
 Virtually all of the suites on B and C Decks featured en-suite bathrooms.

 Although bed linen was changed daily, there was no laundry aboard because of limited fresh-water supplies.
-Passengers could get their clothes pressed and shoes polished on request, for a small fee.
+Dirty linen was washed in the large laundries the company built adjoining the shipping line's docks, i.e. in Southampton, etc. Passengers could get their clothes pressed and shoes polished on request, for a small fee.
 Morning tea and pastries were served to passengers in their staterooms, but there was no room service in the modern sense – passengers had to go to the dining room to be served full breakfasts and other meals.